cheshire-cat-ai/core/mkdocs/conceptual/prompts/main_prompt.md

 If Context is not enough, you have access to the following tools:
 """
 ```
-As you may notice, the Prefix sets the information context bearing two placeholder: One for the [episodic memory](../memory/long_term_memory.md) and the other for the [declarative memory](../memory/long_term_memory.md).
+As you may notice, the Prefix sets the information context bearing two placeholder: one for the [episodic memory](../memory/long_term_memory.md) and the other for the [declarative memory](../memory/long_term_memory.md).
+It also informs the Cat about whom the Cat is.

 ## Instructions